Discover the landscapes, history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Day 8 - Kinabatangan - a stay in a jungle eco-lodge

-Leisurely morning before a departure for Bilit in the Kinabatangan Wildlife Corridor where we’ll check-in to our beautifully located riverside, jungle eco-lodge.
+A tour of the fascinating organic plantation with of course the chance to sample the results before a departure for Kinabatangan where we’ll check-in to our beautifully located, riverside eco-lodge.
 A sunset boat cruise on the jungle-lined Kinabatangan River and a night trek to discover the nocturnal wildlife complete our day’s activities.

-Overnight: Bilit Transport: Minibus, Boat, Walk, Meals: B, L, D,
+Overnight: Kinabatangan Transport: Minibus, Boat, Walk, Meals: B, L, D,

 Day 9 - Kinabatangan - river cruise and night hike in the jungle

-Today’s program includes a dawn river cruise, morning trek to an oxbow lake, night nature trail or relaxing at the lodge while listening to the sounds of the jungle.
-Proboscis monkeys, macaques, orangutans, crocodiles, pygmy elephants and otters are just a few of the possible wildlife sightings you may make, whilst rare bird species found here include the lesser adjutant, Storm’s Stork, pitas and several species of hornbill, including the majestic and colourful rhinoceros hornbill.
+Today’s program includes a dawn river cruise, jungle hike, night nature trail with of course plenty of time to relax at the lodge while listening to the sounds of the jungle.
+Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill.

-Overnight: Bilit Transport: Walk, Tuk Tuk, Meals: B, L, D,
+Overnight: KInabatangan Transport: Boat, Walk, Meals: B, L, D,

-Day 10 - Sepilok - on to Sepilok and its world famous orangutan sanctuary
+Day 10 - Sepilok - the world famous orangutan sanctuary

 Morning departure for the nearby Gomantong Caves, well known for their valuable edible swiftlet nests.
-Explore the limestone caves and discover their unique eco-system and, with luck, spot some of the wild orangutans that inhabit this area.
-Continue to Sepilok for lunch where we’ll visit the famous orangutan sanctuary and rehabilitation centre.
+Explore the limestone features and their unique eco-system and, with luck, spot some of the wild orangutans that inhabit this area.
+Continue to Sepilok for visits to the famous orangutan sanctuary and rehabilitation centre as well as the Borneo Sun Bear Conservation Centre.
 Overnight by the Sanctuary at a jungle lodge.

-Overnight: Sepilok Transport: Minibus, Tuk Tuk, Meals: B, L, D,
+Overnight: Sepilok Transport: Minibus, Walk, Meals: B, L, D,

 Day 11 - Sepilok - Rainforest Discovery Centre and return to Kota Kinabalu

-A morning at leisure gives you the opportunity to visit the newly created sun bear sanctuary or the Rainforest Discovery Centre before an afternoon flight to Kota Kinabalu.
+A morning at leisure provides the opportunity to roam the extensive canopy walkways at the fascinating Rainforest Discovery Centre before an afternoon transfer to Sandakan airport for a return flight to Kota Kinabalu.

 Day 12 - Kota Kinabalu - morning to explore and afternoon departure

-The morning is at leisure to explore Kota Kinabalu, and perhaps check out one of it’s museums or markets before either an afternoon transfer to Kota Kinabalu Airport for your departure, or on to Manukan for an island extension.
+The morning is at leisure to explore Kota Kinabalu, and perhaps check out one of its museums or markets before either an afternoon transfer to Kota Kinabalu Airport for your departure or on to Manukan for a few days beach, snorkelling or diving time on this delightful tropical island.

 Extra nights in Kota Kinabalu are also available on request